Return the context of any active subroutine call (a shell function or a script) executed with the . or source builtins.

 Syntax caller [expr]

 Without expr, caller displays the line number and source filename of the current subroutine call.
 If a non-negative integer is supplied as expr, caller displays the line number, subroutine name, and source file corresponding to that position in the current execution call stack.
-This extra information may be used, for example, to print a stack trace.
+This extra information can be used, for example, to print a stack trace.

 The current frame is frame 0.